jgurtowski/pbdagcon_python/README.md

 =======

 ### Use Case: Generating consensus from BLASR alignments
-The most basic use case where one can generate a consensus from a set of
-alignments using the pbdagcon executable directly.
+The most basic use case where one can generate a consensus from a set of alignments using the pbdagcon executable directly.

-At the most basic level, pbdagcon takes information from BLASR alignments
-sorted by target and generates fasta-formatted corrected target sequences.
+At the most basic level, pbdagcon takes information from BLASR alignments sorted by target and generates fasta-formatted corrected target sequences.
 The alignments from BLASR can be formatted with either *-m 4* or *-m 5*.
-For *-m 4* format, the alignments must be run through a format adapter,
-*src/m4topre.py*, in order to generate suitable input to *pbdagcon*.
+For *-m 4* format, the alignments must be run through a format adapter, *src/m4topre.py*, in order to generate suitable input to *pbdagcon*.

-See *src/cpp/pbdagcon_wf.sh* for an example way to use pbdagcon in a workflow
-scenario using BLASR *-m 4* output (must be sorted by target).

-The following example shows the simplest way to generate a consensus for one
-target using BLASR *-m 5* alignments as input.
+The following example shows the simplest way to generate a consensus for one target using BLASR *-m 5* alignments as input.

     > blasr queries.fasta target.fasta -bestn 1 -m 5 -out mapped.m5
     > pbdagcon mapped.m5 > consensus.fasta

 ### Use Case: HGAP correction of PacBio reads
 Walks through how one could use pbdagcon to correct PacBio reads.
-This
-example demonstrates how correction is performed in PacBio's "Hierarchichal
+This example demonstrates how correction is performed in PacBio's "Hierarchichal
 Genome Assembly Process" (HGAP) workflow.
 HGAP uses BLASR *-m 4* output.

 This example makes use of the *src/filterm4.py* and *src/m4topre.py* scripts.